 Your stylus will make a HUGE difference in your enjoyment and ease of use of Procreate, so don’t skimp in this area.
 If you can, get an Apple pencil or Logitech Crayon.

 Get a Paperlike Screen Protector for Your iPad

 The Apple Pencil may feel like a real pencil, but your iPad surface is still slippery and strange.
 That’s where the Paperlike Screen Protector comes in!
 This thing is so cool.
 It’s a textured iPad screen protector that makes your screen feel more like paper when you’re using it.
 To say that this is helpful is an understatement.
 Not only will you protect your screen, but you’ll make your digital drawing life MUCH easier.

 It’s Easy to Have Fun Playing Around with Procreate

 As we’ll talk about later, Procreate can do a LOT of advanced stuff.
-What makes it great for beginners though is that there’s a low barrier to entry if you just want to play around with it and get a feel for it.
+What makes it great and worth it for beginners though is that there’s a low barrier to entry if you just want to play around with it and get a feel for it.
 Unlike other digital programs, Procreate has an intuitive dashboard with quick access to a wide range of brushes, pens, pencils, and colors.

 Even if you knew nothing about Procreate, you’d be able to jump in there and figure out how to create something.
 This can make Procreate really fun for artists who want to try out the digital world.
 It also makes life a lot easier for artists as they progress with the platform.